Siphonorhinidae

 Cook, 1895

-Siphonorhinidae is a of in the Siphonophorida, characterized by super-elongated trunks with more than 180 diplosegments and leg counts exceeding 710 in some .
+Siphonorhinidae is a of millipedes in the order Siphonophorida, characterized by super-elongated trunks with more than 180 diplosegments and leg counts exceeding 710 in some .
 The family includes the leggiest animal on Earth, Illacme plenipes, with females possessing up to 750 legs.
 Members are small, threadlike, slow-moving, unpigmented, and inhabit deep soil microhabitats.
 The family exhibits a fragmentary, disjunct distribution across California, southern Africa, Madagascar, the Malay Archipelago, Indo-Burma, and now Chile.
 Siphonorhinidae is represented in the Western Hemisphere solely by the Illacme in California and the newly described genus Notorhinus in Chile.

 Pronunciation